-The margin in your account is the amount of funds that are currently available to be used “also known as free margin” or the funds currently used by a position “known as used margin”.
-Margin is not deducted from your balance, but once margin is tied to a position it is not available for opening other positions.
+The margin in your account is the amount of funds that are currently available to be used — “free margin” — or the funds currently used by a position — “used margin”.
+Margin is not deducted from your balance, but once margin is tied to a position it is not available for opening other positions, spot trading, or withdrawal.

-All funds used to open the position are borrowed funds while the used margin can be thought as a kind of collateral, set aside from your balance for the loan.
+All funds used to open the position come from Kraken’s margin pool.
+The used margin can be thought of as a form of collateral, set aside from your balance in case the position falls to the point of liquidation.
 However, keep in mind that your loss on the position can be larger than the used margin.

 If you open a $5,000 long position in XBT/USD with 5:1 leverage, your used margin for the position is $1,000.
 But if you later close this position for Profit/Loss (P/L) -$2,000, you have lost $2,000 - twice as much as the margin.